Wesleyan-Media-Project/datasets/README.md

 ### 2.5 `google`

 The data in the 'google' folder is composed of files containing Google 2020 data.
 These files include `google_2020_adid_06102022.csv.gz`, `google_2020_adid_text_clean.csv.gz` and `google_2020_adid_var1.csv.gz`.
-Generally these files are being preserved for internal use, as they are used in legacy files related to the 2020 election cycle.
+Generally these files are being preserved for internal use, as they are used in legacy scripts.

 ## 3. Thank You